bruceravel/larch-plugin-tutorial/mback/details.md

 That's a bit cryptic.

-It turns out that the Larch interpreter is, itself, an instance of python object.
-It is possible to have more that one in existance at any time.
-The function needs to somehow know that it is supposed to use the same instance of the interpreter that is being used at the command line you are interacting with.
+It turns out that the Larch interpreter is, itself, an instance of a python object.
+It is possible to have more that one in existance at a time.
+Your plotting function needs to somehow know that it is supposed to use the same instance of the interpreter that is being used at the command line you are interacting with.
 Here is how that is done:

 ```python
 def plot_mback(group=None, _larch=None):